lohithc010/globetrotter/backend/README.md

 - `DB_DATABASE`: PostgreSQL database name
 - `DB_SSL`: Set to "true" if your database requires SSL connection (most cloud databases do)
 - `NODE_ENV`: Set to "production" for deployment
+- `FRONTEND_URL`: (Optional) The URL of your frontend application for CORS configuration

 ## SSL Configuration for Neon PostgreSQL